This article takes an honest look at the features of Report DataDome.

 Page Protect is where the client-side comes in.
 You install a JavaScript tag on your web pages.
 This script monitors third-party scripts running in your users’ browsers.
 It tracks what scripts are loaded, what they access (e.g., form fields, cookies), and if they’re behaving suspiciously (e.g., skimming credit card info).
 DataDome analyzes it for threats.
 You can review activity and configure alerts or enforcement actions in the dashboard.

 This approach is known as a Honeypot trap.
 These traps are less effective because attackers can load the scripts, figure out the traps, and bypass them relatively easily.
+This is also often referred to as an 'agent based' approach.

 Various articles online, even on white-hat sites, explain how to circumvent Page Protect and other DataDome products.

-Since c/side also focusses on client-side security, it's relevant to explain how we work. c/side uses a proxy approach which sits in between every actual user session.
-It checks the actual payload of every page view, and analyzes the served dependencies code in real-time before serving it to the user.
+c/side primarily offers a hybrid proxy approach which sits in between the user session and the 3rd party service.
+It analyzes the served dependencies code in real-time before serving it to the user.

-This allows us to not only spot 0-day attacks and alert, c/side also makes it possible to block attacks before they touch the user’s browser.
-It also checks the box for multiple compliance frameworks, including PCI DSS 4.0.1 requirements 6.4.3 and 11.6.1.
+This allows us to not only spot advanced highly targeted attacks and alert on them, c/side also makes it possible to block attacks before they touch the user's browser.
+It also checks the box for multiple compliance frameworks, including PCI DSS 4.0.1.
+We even provide deep forensics, including if an attacker bypasses our detections.
+Allowing you to more tightly scope the size of the incident us to make our detection capabilities better every day.
+No other vendor has this capability.

 We believe this is the most secure way to monitor and protect your dependencies across your entire website.
+We've spent years in the client-side security space before we started c/side, we've seen it all, this is the only way you can actually spot an attack.

 Sign up or book a demo to get started.